mrpowers-io/community/docs/open-source/chat-apps.md

-# Open source chat apps
+# Open-source chat apps

 There are a variety of tools open source communities use to chat like Slack, Discord, Matrix, and IRC.

-The best chat tool depends on the accessibility, community preferences, and cost.
+The best chat tool depends on accessibility, community preferences, and cost.

 ## Slack for open source communities